Hugh Millen

-Hugh Breedlove Millen (born November 22, 1963) is a former professional football quarterback in the National Football League for the Los Angeles Rams, Atlanta Falcons, New England Patriots, Dallas Cowboys and Denver Broncos.
-He played college football at the University of Washington.
+Hugh Breedlove Millen (born November 22, 1963) is an American former professional football player who was a quarterback in the National Football League (NFL) for the Los Angeles Rams, Atlanta Falcons, New England Patriots, Dallas Cowboys and Denver Broncos.
+He played college football for the Washington Huskies.

-Early years
+Early life

 Born in Iowa, Millen grew up in Seattle and graduated from its Roosevelt High School in 1982.
 He attended Santa Rosa Junior College in northern California, finishing with 1,217 passing yards and 8 touchdowns.
 He transferred to the University of Washington after his sophomore season to play under head coach Don James.
 Coming in as a walk-on, Millen beat out freshman Chris Chandler for the starting job, who later became the starting quarterback and went on to have a successful NFL career.

 As a junior in 1984, Millen registered 1,051 passing yards, five touchdowns, nine interceptions, and led the Huskies to a win over Oklahoma in the Orange Bowl, known as the infamous "Sooner Schooner" game.
 The win propelled Washington (11–1) to the #2 national ranking, behind unbeaten Brigham Young.
 As a senior in 1985, he posted 1,565 passing yards, six touchdowns and fourteen interceptions.
 Millen started 17 of the 20 games he appeared in for the Huskies, throwing for 2,657 yards, eleven touchdowns, and 23 interceptions.

 Professional career

 Los Angeles Rams

-Millen was selected by the Los Angeles Rams in the third round (71st overall) of the 1986 NFL Draft.
+Millen was selected by the Los Angeles Rams in the third round (71st overall) of the 1986 NFL draft.
 He missed his entire rookie season after fracturing an ankle and landing on the injured reserve list.
 Millen missed most of the 1987 season with a back injury and only had one pass attempt.
 By this time, Jim Everett – who the Rams had traded for with the Houston Oilers after being the #3 overall pick in the 1986 NFL Draft – had become entrenched as the Rams starter, and Millen would soon be heading out the door.